hiveeyes/terkin-datalogger/doc/tests.rst

 *****
 About
 *****
-- The Terkin Datalogger tests are executed within a ``pytest`` environment on regular CPython 3.x.
+- The Terkin Datalogger tests suite is executed within a ``pytest`` environment on regular CPython 3.x.
 - The environment provides a fake filesystem and other infrastructure to invoke integration tests.
 - Docker is used to spin up infrastructure services